sagemath/trac_to_gh/Issue 1365.md

 }
 ```

-Changing assignee from was to cwitty.
+Changing assignee from @williamstein to cwitty.